-In this workshop designed for intermediate photographers, participants develop a greater understanding of the complex relationship among aperture, shutter speed, and ISO and how a camera’s exposure meter views a scene.
+In this workshop designed for intermediate photographers, participants develop a greater understanding of the complex relationship between aperture, shutter speed, ISO, and how a camera’s exposure meter views a scene.
 Topics covered in depth include exposure modes, exposure compensation, filter exposure factors, bracketing, metering modes, histograms, the zone system, dynamic range, eliminating camera shake, tripods, and flash concepts.

-Students learn how to correctly assess a scene and override what the camera recommends to consistently take accurately exposed photographs.
-Skills are honed by completing specifically designed assignments and through in-class review of work produced.
+Students learn how to assess a scene and override what the camera recommends to consistently take accurately exposed photographs.
+Skills are honed by completing assignments and through in-class review of work produced.

-Students who benefit most from this workshop will have taken an introductory photography class, possess good working knowledge of their cameras, and use a camera with the classic exposure modes (P, A/Av, S/Tv, M).
-Please bring your camera and its manual to the first session.
+Students who benefit most from this workshop will have taken an introductory photography class, possess a good working knowledge of their cameras, and use a camera with the classic exposure modes (P, A/Av, S/Tv, M).
+Please have your camera and its manual at the first session.

 Special Program Information